uclaacm/hackschool-f20/session-7-intro-react/README.md

 * image
 * caption

-Let's pass in some props so that our prop object will look something like this:
+Let's pass in some props so that our props object will look something like this:
 ```
 props: {